World news digest

 Some news around the world that didn’t make global headlines, in short:

-• The OECD Council decided to open accession discussions with six candidates to OECD Membership: Argentina, Brazil, Bulgaria, Croatia, Peru and Romania.
+• The OECD Council decided to open accession discussions with six candidates for OECD Membership: Argentina, Brazil, Bulgaria, Croatia, Peru, and Romania.

 • Former Israeli Prime Minister Benjamin Netanyahu said he rejected a plea deal with a clause that would ban him from politics for the next seven years.